MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

    ![Add database command](media/select-add-database.PNG "Add database command")

-5. In the **Add database** dialog that appears, select your language and currency, keep the default settings for the other fields, and then select **Add**.
+5. In the **Add database** pane that appears on the right side of the screen, select your language and currency, keep the default settings for the other fields, and then select **Add**.

    > [!NOTE]
    > Ignore the warning that says "You do not have the required Dynamics 365 licenses to create databases with Dynamics apps".